 What Is a Shared Equity Mortgage?

-Shared equity mortgages are also sometimes called “partnership mortgages” because the homebuyer has what amounts to a silent partner in their home purchase and its eventual sale.
+Shared equity mortgages are also called “partnership mortgages” because the buyer has what amounts to a silent partner in their home purchase and its future sale.

 - Alternate name: Partnership mortgages

 In most cases, the homebuyer won’t owe the lender any payments unless they need to refinance the loan, or until they sell the house.
 They might also need to live in the home a certain number of years before they can take either of these actions.

 Some shared equity mortgage programs put a cap on how much the you'll be able to sell the home for in the future, or even place limits on who you can sell it to, based on the buyer’s income.
 This rule is designed to ensure that people who live in a certain area can afford to stay there, and that owning a home remains an option for people who are in the middle or lower income range.